LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Data type:** Boolean

-**Default input:** False
+**Default input:** True

 **Description:** A binary True/False to indicate whether the technology can differentiate between venting and fugitives.
 See consider_venting (program) for more details.
+Defaults to true so all methods account for venting when consider venting is enabled.

 **Notes on acquisition:** N/A

-**Notes of caution:** In most cases when the program level consider_venting is set to True, users should also set this parameter to True.
-If the program level consider_venting is set to False, there will be no venting values for the technologies to factor in when checking for emissions detection.
+**Notes of caution:** In most cases when the program level consider_venting is set to True, users should also leave this parameter value to the default of True.
+If the program level consider_venting is set to False, venting will not be considered when checking for emissions detection.

 ### cost